jer-irl/threadprocs/README.md

 	- See the manpage section [Using MAP_FIXED safely](https://man7.org/linux/man-pages/man2/mmap.2.html)
 - Debugging and `ptrace()` are not supported.
 	- It may be possible to add partial support, but I suspect GDB makes some assumptions that would be difficult to satisfy
+- The threadproc's PID is not the same as the launching process, so operations in terms of PID may lead to issues if applications rely on details of PID-targeted operations.
+- Signals are forwarded from the launcher to the threadproc, but unhandle-able signals (SIGKILL) are not.
+	- There are likely other edge cases if a threadproc relies on details of the Posix signal behavior.

 There are other less pertinent limitations around the edges.
 For example, threadprocs have `/proc/[pid]/comm` values which reflect their launched binary, but `cmdline` isn't settable.